 Lee’s plan was to march his beleaguered army west to Amelia Court House, where he expected to find much-needed provisions.
 From there, he intended to move south and join forces with Major General Joseph E. Johnston’s Army of North Carolina.
 As the Confederates moved west, Sheridan’s cavalry began hounding them almost immediately.
 On April 3, cavalry from both sides met in the inconclusive Battle of Namozine Church.

 Two days later, another cavalry engagement erupted north of Amelia Springs.
 Three brigades of Major General Fitzhugh Lee’s Confederate cavalry (commanded by Brigadier General Martin Gary, Major General Thomas L. Rosser, and Brigadier General Thomas T. Munford) counterattacked a brigade of Major General George Crook’s Union cavalry (commanded by Brigadier General Henry E. Davies, Jr.) about three miles north of Amelia Springs.
 Davies’s cavalry was returning from a raid on the Army of Northern Virginia’s supply train near Painesville.
 The two cavalry forces fought a running battle through Amelia Springs almost to Jetersville, six miles southwest of Amelia Court House, where Robert E. Lee planned to concentrate his army.

-The initial phase of the battle was inconclusive until the Federals were reinforced, prompting the Rebels to withdraw to Amelia Springs.
+The initial phase of the battle was inconclusive until Federal reinforcements arrived, prompting the Rebels to withdraw to Amelia Springs.
 Later that night and during the morning of April 6, Union forces, commanded by Brigadier General Nelson Miles and Major General Gershom Mott, fought another minor and inconclusive battle against Major General John B. Gordon’s Confederate rearguard.